tomthecollins/mcp/README.md

 If you have a disability for which you are or may be requesting accommodations, please contact both your instructor and the Office of Academic Support Services, University Center C212 (610-758-4152) as early as possible in the semester.
 You must have documentation from the Academic Support Services office before accommodations can be granted.

 ## Required Reading
 The following list is roughly in the order in which you should read the items.
-We will use two books, referred to on the Schedule overleaf as “Deutsch” and “Huron”.
+We will use two books, referred to on the Schedule overleaf as "Deutsch" and "Huron".
 The first, Deutsch (2013), is a general guide to music psychology, consisting of chapters contributed by different experts in the field, and so we will use this to help place specific research papers in their broader context.
 The second, Huron (2006), concerns the topic of musical expectancy, which we will discuss toward the end of semester, and so you may wish to begin reading it now to avoid cramming.
 The first two books listed below are optional reading.
 They are very accessible, and so ideal if you are a novice in music psychology (read Levitin, 2007), music computing (read Loy, 2006), or both!

 * Levitin, D. J. (2007).
 This is your brain on music: The science of a human obsession.
 Plume/Penguin, New York, NY.
 (Available for cost of shipping on Amazon.)
 * Loy, G. (2006).
 Musimathics: The mathematical foundations of music.
 (2 Vols.).
 MIT Press, Cambridge, MA.
-(Available in the Library in hardcopy https://asa.lib.lehigh.edu/Record/957653 or as ebook https://asa.lib.lehigh.edu/Record/1486305, https://asa.lib.lehigh.edu/Record/10615305.)
+(Available in the Library in hardcopy https://asa.lib.lehigh.edu/Record/957653 or as ebook https://asa.lib.lehigh.edu/Record/1486305 , https://asa.lib.lehigh.edu/Record/10615305 .)
 * Deutsch, D. (2013).
 The psychology of music, 3rd ed.
-Academic Press, San Diego, CA. (Available in the Library either in hardcopy https://asa.lib.lehigh.edu/Record/10734338 or as ebook https://asa.lib.lehigh.edu/Record/10733074.)
+Academic Press, San Diego, CA. (Available in the Library either in hardcopy https://asa.lib.lehigh.edu/Record/10734338 or as ebook https://asa.lib.lehigh.edu/Record/10733074 .)
 * Huron, D. (2006).
 Sweet anticipation: Music and the psychology of expectation.
 MIT Press, Cambridge, MA.
-(Available in the Library as ebook https://asa.lib.lehigh.edu/Record/1486325.)
+(Available in the Library as ebook https://asa.lib.lehigh.edu/Record/1486325 .)
 * Deutsch, D. (1980).
 The processing of structured and unstructured tonal sequences.
 Perception and Psychophysics, 28, 381-389.
 * Deutsch, D., Henthorn, T., and Lapidis, R. (2011).
 Illusory transformation from speech to song.
 Journal of the Acoustical Society of America, 129, 2245-2252.
 * Collins, T. (2011).
 Improved methods for pattern discovery in music, with applications in automated stylistic composition (Doctoral dissertation).
 Retrieved from http://oro.open.ac.uk/30103/ (Only need to read Appendix B for this course.
 Appendix A provides helpful mathematical definitions.)